 It’s important to experience the right treatment programs during addiction detox and rehab.
 Entering the wrong programs or leaving an essential program out of your recovery experience could cause you to relapse.
-Dual diagnosis therapy treatment can be very helpful to some patients in addiction recovery.
-Specifically, those with co-occurring mental disorders surely need dual diagnosis therapy.
+Dual diagnosis treatment, also known as co-occurring disorders treatment, is an essential part of the recovery journey for those who struggle with mental health concerns alongside substance use issues.
 Due to the fact that the treatment is so helpful to some patients, it’s important to look at the program as an option, even if you’re not sure you need it.

-Dual diagnosis is the term used when patients struggle with both substance abuse and a mental illness at the same time.
-Any mental illness can be included in the diagnosis, such as:
+Dual diagnosis or co-occurring disorders are the terms used when patients struggle with both substance abuse and a mental health concern at the same time.
+Any mental health concern can be included in the diagnosis, such as:

 It’s possible for a mental illness to be present before substance abuse starts.
 Some people use addictive substances in order to self-medicate through a mental disorder, which can easily turn into a substance addiction.
 There are others, though, that may not know they had a mental illness beforehand and simply used the addictive substances to help them feel better.